Table of Contents

 The Need and Importance of HIPAA Compliance in Healthcare

 It was back in 1996 when the legislators realized that HIPAA was the need of the coming times.
 Digitization of data and businesses also meant data theft, which is a strong threat to all forms of online business.
 The health insurance by HIPAA ensures that a patient enjoys full privacy, and their data remains secure in the hands of HIPAA-trained and qualified healthcare personnel.
 In short:

 - HIPAA gives the right to patients to request copies of their medical information and edit it as they seem fit.

-- The protected information requires the patient’s consent before sharing with others.
+- The protected information requires the patient’s consent before sharing it with others.
 However, consent is not necessary for some procedures.
-These include billing purposes, coordinating care, reporting injuries which fall under legal obligations (gunshot wounds), or protecting public health.
+These include billing purposes, coordinating care, reporting injuries that fall under legal obligations (gunshot wounds), or protecting public health.

 - The Act enables the patients to designate a representative for themselves.

 Why Is HIPAA Important Now?